 Frequently Asked Questions

 The information contained on this page is just an opinion.
-It is subject to re-examination and change in the context of any specific dispute.
+It is subject to re-examination and may change in the context of any specific dispute.
 It is not binding on the Board.
-You may request a formal opinion of the Board.

 - CPA Work Papers and Client Records

 - Firm Names

 - Activities That Do/Do Not Require a CPA License

 - Advertising/Client Communication

 - CPA Rules of Professional Conduct Violations